zloirock/core-js/packages/core-js-compat/README.md

   list,                  // array of required modules targets,               // object with targets for each module } = require('core-js-compat')({
-  targets: '> 2.5%',     // browserslist query, by default - all engines
+  targets: '> 2.5%',     // browserslist query or object of minimum environment versions to support
   filter: /^(es|web)\./, // optional filter - string-prefix, regexp or list of modules
   version: '3.4',        // used `core-js` version, by default - the latest });